We are affiliated with https://allstarseniorbenefits.com

 - Loss of previously learned academic or physical skills

-- Rapid, significant drop in overall school performance
+- A rapid, significant drop in overall school performance

 - Behavioral problems